wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-08-22-web-performance-review-trademe.md

 ## Causes for celebration 🎉

-It's far too easy in a performance teardown to focus on the things that a website gets wrong.
+It's far too easy in a performance review to focus on the things that a website gets wrong.
 I always like to try and find some things that a website is doing right.

 ### Caching improves the experience on repeat visits